sass/dart-sass/README.md

 ### From Pub

-If you're a Dart user, you can install Dart Sass globally using `pub global install dart-sass`, which will provide a `dart-sass` executable.
+If you're a Dart user, you can install Dart Sass globally using `pub global activate dart-sass`, which will provide a `dart-sass` executable.
 You can also add it to your pubspec and use it as a library:

 ```dart